smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Supporting Haptic Input/index.md

 ## Manual Focusable Rects
 @![iOS]
-If you need to supplement the automatic focusable item locator, or do all of the location yourself (e.g. devices lower than iOS 9, or views that are not focusable such as custom UIViews or OpenGL views), then you will have to manually send and update the focusable rects using `SDLSendHapticData`.
+If you need to supplement the automatic focusable item locator, or do all of the location yourself (e.g. views that are not focusable such as custom UIViews or OpenGL views), then you will have to manually send and update the focusable rects using `SDLSendHapticData`.
 This request, when sent replaces all current rects with new rects; so, if you want to clear all of the rects, you would send the RPC with an empty array.
 Or, if you want to add a single rect, you must re-send all previous rects in the same request.

 Usage is simple, you create the rects using `SDLHapticRect`, add a unique id, and send all the rects using `SDLSendHapticData`.